COMMON REMODEL QUESTIONS ANSWERED

 A remodel is exciting because it means your home is getting ready to be transformed.
-What was dysfunctional, dated, and dim will be turned into a space that is functional, stylish, and bright.
-Of course, like anything else, there are questions you have, questions we have been asked numerous times over the years and we are sharing our answers with you.
+What was dysfunctional, dated, and dim will be turned into a functional, stylish, and bright space.
+Of course, like anything else, there are questions you have, questions we have been asked numerous times over the years, and we are sharing our answers with you.

 How long does a remodel take?

-• Kitchen remodel: this tends to be a more extensive renovation due to the multiple aspects that make up this project.
+- Kitchen remodels: this tends to be a more extensive renovation due to the multiple aspects of this project.
 Ordering items such as appliances, backsplash, lighting, and countertops can vary in arrival time due to the availability of each manufacturer.
 The choice of materials for your cabinets can also play a part in the timeline since certain woods may not be as available as others.

-• Bathroom remodel: even though this area is usually smaller in size there are items that can lengthen the renovation timeline here as well.
-A specialty bathtub or tile may take longer to arrive.
+- Bathroom remodels: Although this area is usually smaller, certain items can lengthen the renovation timeline.
+For example, a specialty bathtub or tile may take longer to arrive.

-Please remember that there is also a lot of planning and designing that goes into remodeling any area in the home before the actual construction phase begins.
+Please remember that remodeling any area in the home requires a lot of planning and design before the actual construction phase begins.
 It is good to keep this in mind when starting your renovation journey.
-We also like to recommend that if you are considering ordering a specialty item that you find out the current lead times so that you can plan accordingly.
+We also recommend that if you are considering ordering a specialty item, you find out the current lead times so that you can plan accordingly.

 How much will a remodel cost?

-• Size: will you be doing the whole house, one level, or just one area?
+- Size: will you do the whole house, one level, or just one area?
 And how large are each of these areas?

-• Specific features: are there certain items that are a must-have such as granite countertops, a certain type of wood for the cabinets, or unique features like built-ins?
+- Specific features: are there certain items that are a must-have, such as granite countertops, a specific type of wood for the cabinets, or unique features like built-ins?

-• Purpose: are you remodeling to resell or will this be your forever home?
-If you are planning to sell, consider the necessity of costly upgrades and special features to make sure they are getting you a ROI (return on investment).
+- Purpose: Are you remodeling to resell, or will this be your forever home?
+If you are planning to sell, consider the necessity of costly upgrades and special features to ensure a good ROI (return on investment).

-It is difficult to nail down a particular price point but here are a few helpful articles that have general guidelines on a bathroom remodel and kitchen remodel.
+It is difficult to nail down a particular price point, but here are a few helpful articles that provide general guidelines on bathroom and kitchen remodels.

 What to remodel first?

-• Will you be staying in the home during the renovation?
-If you are, it is best to tackle the remodel room by room allowing you to only have limited areas where construction is taking place.
-It might take a little longer but it makes it easier on you and your family’s daily routine.
+- Will you be staying in the home during the renovation?
+If so, it is best to tackle the remodel room by room, allowing you to only have limited areas where construction is taking place.
+It might take a little longer, but it will make it easier on you and your family’s daily routine.

-• Do you need it to be done as soon as possible?
-If you are operating on a strict timeline you will want to do as much of the remodeling as possible since this can streamline the process.
+- Do you need it done as soon as possible?
+If you are operating on a strict timeline, you will want to do as much of the remodeling as possible, as this can streamline the process.

-Knowing your needs and routines can assist in developing a remodeling plan that works well for you and your family.
-Ask for the input of your designer and contractor as they have a lot of experience and can help answer any additional questions you may have.
+Knowing your needs and routines can help you develop a remodeling plan that works well for you and your family.
+Ask for the input of your designer and contractor, as they have extensive experience and can answer any additional questions you may have.

 How to prepare for a remodel?

-The plan is in place, you are ready to begin but what should you do to prepare your home for the remodeling process?
-Are you supposed to move everything to the garage or just cover it with a sheet?
-Should you plan on buying easy prep food for dinner or just go out to eat?
-We get it, here are a few things to do to prepare for your remodel.
+The plan is in place, and you are ready to begin, but what should you do to prepare your home for the remodeling process?
+Should you move everything to the garage or just cover it with a sheet?
+Should you plan on buying easy prep food for dinner or going out to eat?
+We get it; here are a few things to do to prepare for your remodel.

-• Keep tabs on the important documents: there is nothing more frustrating than needing a specific receipt or contract and not being able to find it.
-Keep these items scanned and saved in a file or old school and save in a large envelope and labeled so you can always have access to them.
+- Keep tabs on the important documents: nothing more frustrating than needing a specific receipt or contract and being unable to find it.
+Keep these items scanned and saved in a file or old school save them in a large envelope and label them so you can always have access to them.

 Taking the time to prepare for a remodel will save you stress later.
 You can even write down a list of everything that needs to be done and check it off one item at a time.